Vacations

 Some lucky tidings; some not

-This is the 4th serious attempt at poetry - this time an attempt at Tanka.(5-7-5-7-7 with 2 different ideas linked by third line) I came to know about Tankas on this site.
+this time an attempt at Tanka.(5-7-5-7-7 with 2 different ideas linked by third line) I came to know about Tankas on this site.
 Found it very interesting and was excited to try out immedeatelt.
-Posted for Magpie Tales - 57 Image prompt and Theme Thursday prompt - Luck
+Image taken from Magpie Tales - 57 Image prompt

 Of Love Lost